ccoppinrulez229/DAPPERWARE-Virtual-Assistant--Ongoing-/README.md

 - Introduction
 - Fully animated DAPPERWARE (only spinning animation for now to test real time animations)
 - Application for registering productivity apps
-- Sticky notes app (known issue where too many notes cause lag and sticky note manager window doesnt display correctly without border
+- Sticky notes app (known issue where too many notes cause lag and sticky note manager window doesnt display correctly without border)
 - Exit button (yeah I'd hope so)
+- Debug Menu (Click on DAPPERWARE to bring him in focus then press D)

 PLANNED FEATURES:
 - More animations for DAPPERWARE to bring him to life